-30. No person shall apply an electrical current to any animals for the purposes of immobilisation.
+30. No person may apply an electrical current to any animals for the purposes of immobilisation.

-ADDITIONAL CONDITIONS UNDER WHICH LAYING HENS KEPT IN BATTERY CAGES MUST BE KEPT
+ADDITIONA L CONDITIONS UNDER WHICH LAYING HENS KEPT IN BATTERY CAGES MUST BE KEPT

-1. All cages must comply with the following requirements -
+1. All cages must comply with the following requirements-

-(a) the cage area, measured in a horizontal plane, for each laying hen shall be not less than -
+(a) the cage area, measured in a horizontal plane, for each laying hen must not be less than-

-- (i) 1000 cm where one hen is kept in the cage; - (ii) 750 cm where two hens are kept in the cage; - (iii) $550 \text{ cm}^2$ where three hens are kept in the cage; and - (iv) 450 cm where four or more hens are kept in the cage;
+(i) 1000 cm where one hen is kept in the cage;

+(ii) 750 cm where two hens are kept in the cage;

+(iii) 550 cm where three hens are kept in the cage, and

+(iv) 450 cm where four or more hens are kept in the cage;

-(b) the minimum cage area for each laying hen shall be capable of being used without restriction and may include the area where the non-waste deflection plate (otherwise known as the egg guard) is placed so long as that area is capable of being so used;
+(b) the minimum cage area for each laying hen must be capable of being used without restriction and may include the area where the non-waste deflection plate (otherwise known as the egg guard) is placed so long as that area is capable of being so used;

-(c) a feed trough of a length not less than 10 cm multiplied by the number of hens in the cage and capable of being used without restriction shall be provided;
+(c) a feed trough of a length not less than 10 cm multiplied by the number of hens in the cage and capable of being used without restriction must be provided;

-(d) except where nipple drinkers and drinking cups are provided, the cage shall have a continuous drinking channel which shall not be less than 10 cm multiplied by the number of hens in the cage, and capable of being used without restriction;
+(d) except where nipple drinkers and drinking cups are provided, the cage must have a continuous drinking channel which shall not be less than 10 cm multiplied by the number of hens in the cage, and capable of being used without restriction;

-(e) where drinking points are plumbed in, there shall be a minimum of two nipple drinkers or two drinking cups within reach of the cage;
+(e) where drinking points are plumbed in, there must be a minimum of two nipple drinkers or two drinking cups within reach of the cage;

-(f) the height of the cage, for 65% of its area, shall be not less than 40 cm, and, for the remainder of the area, shall be not less than 35 cm (the height being obtained by a vertical line from the floor to the nearest point in the roof and the area being obtained by multiplying 450cm by the number of birds kept in the cage);
+(f) the height of the cage, for 65% of its area, must not be less than 40 cm, and, for the remainder of the area, must not be less than 35 cm (the height being obtained by a vertical line from the floor to the nearest point in the roof and the area being obtained by multiplying 450 cm by the number of birds kept in the cage);

-(g) the floor of the cage shall be constructed so as to support adequately each of the forward facing claws of each foot; and
+(g) the floor of the cage must be constructed so as to support adequately each of the forward facing claws of each foot; and

-(h) the slope of the floor shall not exceed 14% or 8 degrees, when made of rectangular wire mesh, and 21.3% or 12 degrees for other types of floor.
+(h) the slope of the floor must not exceed 14% or 8 degrees, when made of rectangular wire mesh, and 21.3% or 12 degrees for other types of floor.

-2. Battery cages shall be designed, constructed and maintained in such a way as to prevent any injury or unnecessary suffering to laying hens to the extent possible in the existing state of technology.
+2. Battery cages must be designed, constructed and maintained in such a way as to prevent any injury or unnecessary suffering to laying hens to the extent possible in the existing state of technology.